 Fans of the Big Bash will be given plenty of opportunities to tune in to all the live action this summer.
 All 59 games of the season are set to be shown live and in 4K, the highest definition broadcasting ever seen, on Foxtel’s dedicated cricket channel, Fox Cricket.

-For those wanting more flexibility in the way they watch, a number of options are available.
-The Foxtel Go app and Foxtel Now allow you to stream sport to your mobile or tablet, with Foxtel Go effectively offering free Big Bash streaming for current subscribers.
+For those wanting more flexibility in the way they watch, a number of choices are available.
+The Foxtel Go app allows you to stream sport to your mobile or tablet, effectively offering free Big Bash streaming for current subscribers.
+Alternatively, Foxtel Now offers a variety of online options for watching the BBL live via a compatible PC, Mac, iOS or Android mobile devices, as well as Telstra TV, Chromecast, Playstation 4 and more.

 Foxtel from Telstra is the latest way to access Foxtel’s range of premium sports action, including every second of every game of the Big Bash League.
-With Foxtel from Telstra, you can purchase the Entertainment + Sport package for just $29 a month, a roughly 40% savings over Foxtel’s regular cost, which gives you access to Foxtel’s new dedicated Fox Cricket channel and much, much more.
+With Foxtel from Telstra, you can grab the Entertainment plus Sport pack for just $29 a month, a roughly 40% savings over Foxtel’s regular cost, which gives you access to Foxtel’s new dedicated Fox Cricket channel and the choice of watching the BBL online from the comfort of home, or streaming this Cricket action free if you’re out and about.

 Fox Cricket launched in September of 2018, and throughout the summer will provide enthusiasts with comprehensive coverage in Foxtel’s new 4K resolution.
 4K uses twice as many pixels as a High Definition broadcast, providing viewers with more immersive coverage, and customers with an iQ4 box and a 4K compatible TV will have access to every BBL game this season in this spectacular must-see broadcasting resolution.